vcse59/AI-Chat-Bot/openai_web_service/README.md

 ## 🌟 Overview

-The ChatBot Service is the main application component of the Open ChatBot platform, providing:
+The ChatBot Service is the main application component of the ConvoAI platform, providing:
 - **AI-Powered Conversations**: Integration with OpenAI's GPT models
 - **Real-time Communication**: WebSocket support for instant messaging
 - **OAuth 2.0 Security**: Token-based authentication with role-based access control
 - **Conversation Management**: Persistent storage of chat history
 - **User-Scoped Access**: Users can only access their own conversations
 - **Hash-Based IDs**: Secure, obfuscated identifiers for users and conversations
+- **Analytics Integration**: Middleware for tracking conversation metrics

 ## 🔐 OAuth 2.0 Integration